dhirendrajha25/Jenkins-k8s-jcasc/README.md

 $ terraform init
 ```
 ```
+# I have created a shell script to supply arguments to the normal terraform commands.
+shared a snippet from terraform.sh file terraform $1 -var-file=$2 $3

 $ sh terraform.sh plan values.tfvars  # used to initialize a working directory containing Terraform configuration files
 ```
 ![plan](./images/plan.PNG)